luciolucio/holi/ROADMAP.md

 ## Roadmap

-* Make generating holiday strings work locally (for the repl)
-* Configure the `repl-cljs` make target so that it generates holidays and holiday strings before running
 * Improve docs to show how to use the holi api with strings instead of LocalDate instances (except for `add`)
 * Make the .datelist format more compact
 * Change `is-date-in-list?` and related data structures so that a binary search is executed